-Buchalter CLIENT ALERT
+Buchalter

-The amendments become effective 60 days after publication in the Federal Register.
+The amendments become effective December 8, 2020.
 The SEC may have additional guidance as effectiveness grows closer and the questions and implications surrounding these amendments come into focus.

 Alison M. Pear is a member of the Firm's Corporate practice group, bringing to the Firm a broad spectrum of experience in corporate governance, business integrity and compliance, securities, mergers and acquisitions and general business law.
 She can be reached at APear@buchalter.com or (503) 226-8636.